Our programmes support and extend students to meet their individual learning requirements.

 Programmes are delivered by:

-Mr Mark Russell, is responsible for Student Support and Well-Being.
+Mr Mark Russell, our Learning Support Coordinator (LSC), is responsible for Student Support and Well-Being.
 This is a specialised role Casebrook has developed as we recognise the importance of the physical and social developmental needs of our students.
 Mark is available to support both students and parents, this ensuring students can make the most of the opportunities that are on offer.

 The following Mentoring/Leadership Groups run throughout the year.